jscanass/jscanass.github.io/index.md

 ### About

+I'm a PhD student at University College London in the [People and Nature Lab](https://www.ucl.ac.uk/biosciences/gee/people-and-nature-lab) of the [CBER](https://www.ucl.ac.uk/biosciences/gee/ucl-centre-biodiversity-and-environment-research).
+My research interests span the fields of artificial intelligence, biodiversity monitoring, sustainability, and social impact, with a particular focus on utilizing bioacoustics and deep learning against global ecological crisis.
+Currently, my work centres on understanding the drivers of population change in different taxonomic groups such as amphibians, insects, and bats through creating machine learning systems that work on real-world monitoring networks in Europe and the Neotropics.
+My long-term goal is to learn, understand, and construct computational models to solve real-world problems in socio-ecological systems, biodiversity conservation, and climate change.

-I'm a researcher at the [Humboldt Institute](http://www.humboldt.org.co/es) in Colombia and a collaborating researcher at the [Mila-Quebec AI Institute](https://mila.quebec/).
-I work on machine learning for ecological problems, living between Audiomoths and Moths.
-Specifically, I work on ecoacoustics and bioacoustics in different groups such as amphibians, bats, birds, insects, and the soundscape.
-Recently, I started to work on computer vision for automated monitoring of insects.
-Previously, I was an undergraduate student at the [National University of Colombia](https://unal.edu.co/) in the Mathematics Department working with [Prof. Francisco Gómez](https://sites.google.com/site/fagomezj/) where I worked on interpretability in healthcare and diverse problems in policy.
+Previously, I was a researcher at the [Humboldt Institute](http://www.humboldt.org.co/es) in Colombia and a collaborating researcher at the [Mila-Quebec AI Institute](https://mila.quebec/) in Montréal, living between Audiomoths and [Moths](https://mila.quebec/en/automated-monitoring-of-insects-ami).
+My undergraduate studies were at the [National University of Colombia](https://unal.edu.co/) in the Mathematics Department working with [Prof. Francisco Gómez](https://sites.google.com/site/fagomezj/) where I worked on interpretability in healthcare and diverse problems in policy.

+I am also part of the [Ecoacoustics Colombian Network (Red Ecoacústica Colombiana - REC)](https://redecoacustica.org/) where I work on different projects around education, environmental policy, and artificial intelligence for the Neotropics.

 [GitHub](https://github.com/jscanass) / [LinkedIn](https://www.linkedin.com/in/jscanass/) / [Twitter](https://twitter.com/jscanass) / [Google Scholar](https://scholar.google.com/citations?user=rLFshuYAAAAJ&hl=en)